-Due to the COVID-19 pandemic, this year Lobby Day will be held completely online for the first time, allowing constituents to safely interact and communicate directly with their members of congress and congressional staffers.
+Due to the COVID-19 pandemic and visitor restrictions at the U.S. Capitol, this year Lobby Day will be held completely online again, allowing constituents to safely interact and communicate directly with their members of congress and congressional staffers.
 WWF will provide online training sessions in advance of the day and assign groups of citizen activists from the same state or nearby region to virtually meet with their members of congress on critical international conservation programs around the world.

 After you register for Lobby Day and are confirmed to attend, you will work closely with WWF staff to develop talking points and prepare for meetings with congressional offices.
 In place of our usual full day of training in-person, this year the training will be split over two days and will be held entirely online.